JamaicanMoose/localRecipes/StatusReport.md

 2. The biggest issue we encountered was getting things set up for team members on Windows machines.
-   Also, learning how to use ReactJS and none of us have extensive experience with it.
+   Also, learning how to use ReactJS as none of us have extensive experience with it.

 3. By the next week we hope to have a working